 The expenses coverage proportion is the ratio of the Safe Withdrawal Rate to personal expenses.
 I use this to determine how much Financial Independence (FI) I have achieved.
 When the coverage proportion reaches 100%, Financial Independence is attained.
 View my current and previous progress here.

 As the chart shows, in 2013 less than 2% of my annual expenses could be covered by withdrawing 4% of my portfolio.
 This figure has steadily risen to over 20% in January 2017 and 34% in 2018.
 As of January 2019 the rate has slowed a little due to some market volatity but this can be overcome by maintaining a high savings rate.
 Progress seems slow at first but if you are patient the gains will become more and more significant.
 This is the power of compounding investment returns.
-You can learn more about how I am achieving this in my ebook.